-Once a suitable strategy has been found, brokers and data feed providers must be connected and, if necessary, a server must be rented on the Internet. http://peer-server.com/vps-for-forex-trading/ is a helpful page for that purpose.
+Once a suitable strategy has been found, brokers and data feed providers must be connected and, if necessary, a server must be rented on the Internet.
+Check out this article about rentable VPS suitable for Forex traders which is a helpful page for that purpose.
 Who wants to run an automatic trading strategy on their laptop or computer from home when they are on the road?
 Besides the Internet connection, the data feed can also cause problems, the computer itself can break down (e.g. the hard disk), the trading software can no longer function and many other problems can arise.
 Against some of these incidents, which all cost money, a rented server in the net can provide remedy.
 Against other items from the list, you have to develop a plan yourself.

 I would like to point out here that you have to manage every trading system.
 While programming errors or changes to the code are the fault of yourself, you should not ignore other technical conditions.
 After all, who would want the electricity to be out of the house at the next big profit of all things?
 A server on the Internet and management of the systems should therefore be a basic requirement for using an automatic trading strategy.

 I try as often as possible to view and maintain my strategies on the rented server.
 I pay particular attention to whether the data feed is still active and the trades have been executed correctly.
 You should only intervene in extreme situations.
 But a simple connection to the server usually helps to see if everything works.
 This can also be done via mobile phone or tablet while on the move.

 3 Ways Of Thinking About The Use Of Automatic Trading Strategies